codewizard13/ehw-tutnot-wp-wptuts--listing-site-2019/README.md

 ## PURPOSE

-How to create a Real Estate Listing Website | WordPress, JetEngine and Elementor Pro.
+The perfect beginners guide to building your first dynamic WordPress website with Crocoblock's JetEngine and Elementor Pro.

 ### Tutorial Info